Preservation of magnetic audiotape: Sticky-shed syndrome

 A new problem with chemical stability became notable in the mid-seventies when two significant tape manufacturers changed their dispersion formulations by introducing a polyurethane binder that, in time, turned hygroscopic and broke down as it absorbed water molecules into the long hydrocarbon molecular chains.
 The tape coatings became sticky and shed oxide onto all tape recorder parts in their path, including heads, guides, rollers, and capstans.
 This is commonly called sticky-shed syndrome.
 Although the problem was confined to two of the four major tape manufacturers (neither BASF nor 3M studio tapes suffer from the problem because neither manufacturer used the hygroscopic binder), the reputation of all magnetic tapes has been tainted by the defect.

-Information can be recovered from the "stick-shed" tapes by heating them at a very low temperature in order drive the water out of the binders.
+Information can be recovered from the "sticky-shed" tapes by heating them at a very low temperature in order drive the water out of the binders.
 The baking method is a one-time solution to the problem because the binder remains unstable.
 Tapes that do not show the breakdown syndrome do not need any special treatment.